micanogueira/micanogueira.github.io/content/timeline/Joined_URef.md

 <br/>
 <br/>

-<small><sup>1</sup> [The Environmental Department](https://umwelt.asta.tum.de/en/home-en/) of the Student Representation of the Technical University of Munich TUM is the contact point for environmental and sustainability issues, promoting sustainable development on campus and influencing strategic decisions.</small>
+<small><sup>1</sup> [The Environmental Department](https://umwelt.asta.tum.de/en/home-en/) of the Student Representation of the Technical University of Munich (TUM) is the contact point for environmental and sustainability issues, promoting sustainable development on campus and influencing strategic decisions.</small>
-<small><sup>2</sup> [The Environmental Lecture Series](https://umwelt.asta.tum.de/en/ringvorlesung/) is a student-led public lecture series that has been running since 1985 at the Technical University of Munich.
+<small><sup>2</sup> [The Environmental Lecture Series](https://umwelt.asta.tum.de/en/ringvorlesung/) is a student-led public lecture series that has been running since 1985 at TUM.
 Every semester, a dedicated team plans and designs a new and inspiring program on current environmental topics, which is translated into a course where students can earn 1 or 3 ECTS.</small>